Qala-i-Panjah

-Qaleh-ye Panjeh (قلعه پنجه), also written Qila-e Panjeh and Kala Panja, is a village in Wakhan, Badakhshan Province in north-eastern Afghanistan.
+Qala-i-Panjah (قلعه پنجه), also written Qila-e Panjeh and Qala Panja, is a village in the Wakhan District of Badakhshan Province in northeastern Afghanistan.
 It lies on the Panj River, near the confluence of the Wakhan River and the Pamir River.
+The village and rest of the territory south of the Afghanistan–Tajikistan border is patrolled by the Afghan National Police and Afghan National Army.
+The town of Khandud is to the southwest of Qala-i-Panjah, and much further to the northeast is Gazkhan.